ibz/lightning-shell/README.md

 And every such utility has its own quirks about how it needs to be installed and configured.
 You spend time figuring it all out, then you lose it all with a simple OS update.

 An alternative is, of course, to keep scripts of the exact steps so you can re-run them when needed.
-And this is exactly what I did with `wesh`.
+And this is exactly what I did.

 **Feel free to simply copy-paste parts of the Dockerfile.
 There is no need to install the whole thing.**